-Sue: I like the way he dresses in his kinky bad guy gear when he’s up to no good.
+Sue: I like the way he wears kinky bad guy gear when he’s up to no good.

-Sue: But I thought Time Lords were immortal already?
+Sue: I thought Time Lords were already immortal?

-Sue: Yes, but they offered the Master 13 more earlier on, and that means they must be able to top-up if they run out.
+Sue: Yes, but they offered the Master 12 more earlier, so that means they must be able to top-up if they ever run out, doesn’t it?

-The last Time Lord who was truly immortal was Rassilon himself.
+The last truly immortal Time Lord was Rassilon himself.

-Sue: So where the hell is he?
+Sue: So where the hell is he, then?
 It didn’t do him much good, did it?
-He’s got a ****ing tomb.
+He’s got a fucking tomb!

 Borusa explains his insane plan to the Doctor.

-Sue: His game has some really silly rules.
-It’s worse than Monopoly.
+Sue: His game has some really stupid rules.
+It’s even worse than Monopoly.
 And if he wanted the Doctor to reach the Dark Tower, why did he put so many obstacles in his path?

 The Fifth Doctor falls under Borusa’s spell.

-Sue: Hypnotism.
-You have to have hypnotism in a Doctor Who special.
+Sue: You must have hypnotism in a Doctor Who special.
 It’s the law.

-Four incarnations of the Doctor have to join forces to overcome Borusa’s will.
+Four incarnations of the Doctor will have to join forces to overcome Borusa’s will.
 Sue sighs.

 Sue: This is where I miss Tom Baker.
 It doesn’t feel right, him not being there.
 The band isn’t back together.
 Not really.
-It’s like listening to Pink Floyd without Roger Waters.
+It’s like Pink Floyd without Roger Waters.

 Sue: It’s the genie from Aladdin!
-If he gives out three wishes, one of the Doctors is going to be very disappointed.
+If he gives them three wishes, one of these Doctors is going to be very disappointed.